Cingulara/openrmf-docs/README.md

 ![Image](./img/UI-dashboard.png?raw=true)

 ## Current Functionality
-- [x] User AuthN and AuthZ for login accounts and Role Based Access Control on functions
 - [x] Import SCAP scans (DISA STIGs) for automatic checklist documentation
+- [x] Import Nessus ACAS scans (patches and updates) for automated reporting and managing critical updates
+- [x] Exporting Nessus ACAS scans by host or total summary into MS Excel
+- [x] Dashboard showing # of open items per system and # Critical, High, Medium, and Low items from Nessus ACAS Scans
+- [x] Generate a Compliance listing of NIST 800-53 Controls to all checklists within a system
+- [x] Filter the Compliance Generator for Low/Moderate/High projects as well as PII/Privacy overlay information
 - [x] Save/Upload .CKL files for viewing and safekeeping
+- [x] List and display active systems with checklists, scoring, and auditing information
-- [x] List and display active checklists
+- [x] List and display checklists with total open items and quick links to Vulnerabilities by status
 - [x] List and display templated checklists (starting points)
 - [x] Group and list checklists and reports by System (a group of checklists for a single application, system, etc.)
 - [x] Reporting or "scoring" on Open, N/A, "Closed" as well as "not yet reviewed" items in the checklists quickly
 - [x] Exporting the .CKL file for quick loading into the STIG Viewer Java application
-- [x] Exporting to MS Excel in seconds with color coded rows based on status (Open = RED, Not a Finding = GREEN, etc.)
+- [x] Exporting checklists to MS Excel in seconds with color coded rows based on status (Open = RED, Not a Finding = GREEN, etc.)
-- [x] Dashboard showing # of checklists, top 5 checklists based on activity
-- [x] Exporting of charts for download to PNG
+- [x] Exporting of various charts for download to PNG
-- [x] Generate a Compliance listing of NIST 800-53 Controls to all checklists within a system
 - [x] Filter Vulnerabilities on the Checklist page by status
 - [x] Filter vulnerabilities for your Compliance listing based on major controls
 - [x] Exporting your list of checklists and their score by status and category to MS Excel
+- [x] Metrics exported to Prometheus for API endpoints and NATS messaging, quickly display in Grafana
+- [x] Single Docker Compose file to run locally
 - [x] YAML to quickly setup this project in OpenShift or K8s natively
-- [x] Filter the Compliance Generator for Low/Moderate/High projects as well as PII/Privacy overlay information
-- [x] Import ACAS/Nessus scans (patches and updates) for automated reporting and managing critical updates
+- [x] User AuthN and AuthZ for login accounts and Role Based Access Control on functions

 ## ToDos (in no particular order)
 - [ ] Auditing all creates, deletes, and updates